Our Packages for Germany

 Alpine wedding locations

 The ever present views of the impressive Alps are the defining feature of many towns in Germany, Bavaria.
 Get married beneath the Zugspitze (or even on top of it!) and have the outdoors and nature as your wedding decor.
 If you are celebrating with guests, invite your nearest and dearest to enjoy the warm Bavarian hospitality, the stunning views and the excellent food and drinks of one of our hotel wedding venues in the Alpine regions.
-Regardless of if you are getting married at a nice spot outside or if you are booking a venue for your special day, with a location in the Alps you are always guaranteed an amazing backdrop!
+Regardless of if you are getting married at a nice spot outside or if you are booking a venue for your micro wedding, with a location in the Alps you are always guaranteed an amazing backdrop!

 Rustic cottage and mountain lodges